CRES Certificate Course Details

 Looks at why we should protect biodiversity; the religious mandate for conserving biodiversity; what is happening and why; and solutions.
 Revised July 2020

-Cost is £790 in total, which includes two residential weekends, payable in two annual installments We encourage students to seek support from their church or denomination or government provision.
+Cost is £790 in total, which includes two residential weekends, payable in two annual instalments We encourage students to seek support from their church or denomination or government provision.
 CRES has a small bursary fund.
 Please contact us if you feel this might be helpful.
-If you wish to enroll then go to the Application Forms page and follow the instructions.
+If you wish to enrol then go to the Application Forms page and follow the instructions.
 WE ARE NOW ONLY ACCEPTING ELECTRONIC PAYMENTS.